eric-ai-lab/ACLToolBox/README.md

 For querying the database for specific keyword (first letter needs to be capitalized):

-	./main.py  -month [month|all] -keyword [keyword]
+	./main.py  -month [month|all] -keyword [keyword] -csv [y|n]

-This will output the pdf, forum and any additional information in a csv file in the current directory.
+This will output the title and link of the paper.

+If you need additional information, you can add `-csv y` to save other infomation in a csv file in the current directory.

 ## Analysis